jwiegley/use-package/README.md

 this case, but that's a subtlety I'd rather avoid.

-What I would consider is this: `:idle [N]` is a keyword that simply implies `:defer`, with an option number of N to specify a second count.
+What I would consider is this: `:idle [N]` is a keyword that simply implies `:defer`, with an optional number `N` to specify a number of seconds.
 After that many seconds, if the package has not yet been loaded by autoloading, it will be loaded via the idle timer.

 This approach has the benefit of complete consistency for both the idle and the autoloaded cases.
-Although, the fact that it implies `:defer` means we don't have to consider what it means to add `:idle` behavior to a demand-loaded configuration.
+Additionally, the fact that it implies `:defer` means we don't have to consider what it means to add `:idle` behavior to a demand-loaded configuration.

 ## Add :preface, occurring before everything except :disabled